-The Philadelphia City Commissioners have announced the first batch of official polling places for the November 3rd election as well as the locations of “satellite election offices” where you can vote absentee in-person before Election Day.
+The Philadelphia City Commissioners have announced official polling places for the November 3rd election as well as the locations of “satellite election offices".
 Use the map below to look up where your polling place is, as it may be different from where you usually vote.
 Continue reading

 In June of 2020, City Council approved new easier permitting rules that allow restaurants to use sidewalks and parking lanes for outdoor dining, or even close streets to cars in some cases.
 Continue reading